Activist investor wins 3 Norfolk Southern board seats but won’t have control to fire CEO

 The board members voted out included Chair Amy Miles.

 Norfolk Southern's stock price, which soared after Ancora announced its campaign to oust Shaw, immediately fell after the results of the vote were announced.
-It was trading down nearly 4% at $223.43 Thursday morning.
+It was trading down 3% at $224.84 Thursday morning.

 Shaw had argued that Ancora's plan would cut the railroad too deep and jeopardize the improvements in safety and service Norfolk Southern has seen since its disastrous February 2023 derailment in East Palestine, Ohio.